judsonmitchell/rhapsody2gmusic/README.md

 If you have not created a .config file, you will be prompted for your log in information.
 You will then be prompted for a Rhapsody playlist URL which should be the url provided by the social sharing options, e.g http://www.rhapsody.com/playlist/mp.145164964

 The script will then scrape the track metadata from the playlist page and attempt to match that information against the Gmusic API.
-The script will tell you how many tracks have been successfully matched and then create a playlist of the same name on Google Music.
+The script will tell you how many tracks have been successfully matched and then create a playlist of the same name on Google Music with those tracks.

 ## License